kevinrood/routing-filter/README.markdown

 most complex area of Rails internals, this solution seems to be effectively less intrusive and pricey than others are.

+## Test Section

+This is my test section.

 ## Etc

 Authors: [Sven Fuchs](http://www.artweb-design.de) <svenfuchs at artweb-design dot de>